jatinkh25/ghosted-house/readme.md

-# This is Haunted House Scene built using Three.js.
+# This is Ghost House Scene built using Three.js.